Cambodian lawmakers pass measure to ease political ban

 - Trump threatens shutdown in wild encounter with Democrats WATCH

-However, there would be conditions to restoration of political rights that some opposition politicians have already rejected.
+However, there would be conditions for restoring political rights that some opposition politicians have already rejected.

+Hun Sen, at a meeting Wednesday with garment workers, said the ban would be rescinded only for those politicians who had honored it, while those who violated it could face a prison term.

+Cambodia’s Foreign Affairs Ministry earlier this month listed the legislation that could cut short political bans as one of several examples of how the government was seeking “to improve the political climate and democratic space for the citizens to exercise their legitimate rights and freedoms in the spirit of national reconciliation.”